Signa-Lingua/singa-ml/README.md

   ./script/dataset
   ```

 - Additionally, we have another dataset available, which is not processed into one file [`dataset-cleaned`](https://www.kaggle.com/datasets/jirenmaa/asl-npy-20-action-60fps-225feature-cleaned).
-For the cleaned

   #### Additional Dataset Information
     - Both datasets consist of 20 labels.